Community and charity

 We offer three ways for our colleagues to support charity financially:

-TLT has been upgraded to Silver from Bronze for this year's Payroll Giving Quality Mark.
+TLT has been upgraded to Gold from Silver for this year's Payroll Giving Quality Mark.

 Each year, our charity committees are responsible for organising the fundraising activities for their respective charities – each chosen by our colleagues and aligned with an annual theme.
-This year's theme is 'Social Mobility', and our current Charity Partners of the Year are:
+This year's theme is 'Young People's Health and Wellbeing', and our current Charity Partners of the Year are:

 “I have used TLT’s volunteering policy for the last 16 years to volunteer for the Back Up Trust, which is a small national charity that supports people with a spinal injury.
 The experience I have gained through volunteering as a Group Leader on Back Up courses has been incredibly beneficial to my own personal development and work.
 I have improved my communication skills, become more motivated, confident and self-aware.”